 Requirements for admission

-Depending on the type of studies (Certified Program, Academic Program or Master Program) and specialised direction of studies, there are specific requirements for admission.
+Depending on the type of studies (Certified Program, Academic Program or Master Program) and specialized direction of studies, there are specific requirements for admission.
 For a first overview of the requirements for admission to the desired studies see the descriptions of the individual university courses on Danube University Krems’s website.

 First steps towards studies